Investing

 FDI in Figures

 Nigeria intends to diversify its economy away from oil by building a competitive manufacturing sector, which should facilitate integration into global value chains and boost productivity.
 The merging of trade, industry and investment under the ambit of the Federal Ministry of Industry, Trade and Investment reflects Nigeria's intention to effectively coordinate between these three key areas to improve its trading and investment environment.
 Some of the country's main advantages are a partially privatized economy, an advantageous taxation system, significant natural resources and a low cost of labour.
 On the other hand, widespread corruption, political instability, lack of transparency, security issues, import restrictions and poor quality of infrastructure are limiting the country's FDI potential.
 Intense bureaucracy also curbs foreign investment and the country’s underdeveloped power sector forces most businesses to generate a significant portion of their own electricity.
-Foreigners can have full ownership in most sectors, with the exclusion of certain sensitive sectors (such as arms and ammunition, narcotics, and military apparel).
+Foreigners can have full ownership in most sectors, but are barred from investing in industries listed in the "negative list", encompassing the production of arms and ammunition, narcotic drugs and psychotropic substances, as well as military and paramilitary apparel and accessories.
+Although ownership of all mineral resources is retained by the federal government, full ownership of firms is permitted in the oil and gas sector.
 The Nigerian Investment Promotion Commission (NIPC) serves as a one-stop investment centre and is empowered to negotiate special incentives for substantial and/or strategic investments.
-Overall, Nigeria ranks 150th out of 180 economies on the 2022 Corruption Perception Index and 124th out of 176 on the 2023 Index of Economic Freedom.
+Overall, Nigeria ranks 145th out of 180 economies on the 2023 Corruption Perception Index, 109th among the 132 economies on the Global Innovation Index 2023 and 125th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022